YOUR INTESTINAL FLORA

 Š After taking your pulse, discard the tested food.
 Do not swallow it.

-Š If you wish to test another food, rinse out your mouth with purified water and be sure you are relaxed.
+Š If you wish to test another food, rinse out your mouth with pure water and be sure you are relaxed.
 Also, before repeating the procedure with another food or supplement, be sure your resting pulse has returned to the baseline level.
 You may have to wait 2-5 minutes for your pulse to return to its resting level.

 Other methods of testing for food allergies.
 These include blood tests, skin tests, and the use of machines such as the Vega and Dermatron.
 All have some merit, but none of them, in my experience, are 100% accurate.
 In particular, if you eat a food regularly, the test may indicate sensitivity to that food.